 - In the Backup database dialog, click Backup.

-After the backup is created, you can view the backup you created by clicking View all backups for the database.
-Note that there is a delay.
+After the backup is created, you can view the backup that you created by clicking View all backups for the database.
+Note that there is a delay before a newly-created backup is visible.

 Downloading, restoring, or deleting backups